 Despite this recommendation, government officials have done little to help the general public obtain the appropriate COVID-19 face masks.
 People who are handy with a needle and thread can make them out of bedsheets or scarves, but what about the large portion of the public who don’t have the time or skills to create homemade COVID-19 face masks?

 That’s where fashion brands are stepping in.
 As the demand for face masks skyrockets, brands have started designing their own versions of the COVID-19 face masks and selling them to consumers.
 Not only do consumers need masks to leave their homes during the COVID-19 pandemic, but masks from designers are much more visually interesting than standard medical masks.
+This is a good thing when it comes to kids.
+Although it is not the current guidelines for kids to wear masks, some parents prefer theirs to be extra safe.
+However, it goes without saying, getting your kids to wear a face mask isn’t the easiest mission out there.
+So having these comfortable and visually appealing masks made, increases the probability of kids wanting to wear the masks at all.
 Masks from fashion companies have quickly become a new form of self-expression, helping consumers maintain a sense of individuality while they wear something that covers half of their faces.
 Some of our favorite fashionable COVID-19 face masks include Dalia MacPhee, Christopher Palu, Ivon Los Angeles, Grace Eleyae, and Christy Dawn (photos included in this feature).

 Selling aesthetically-pleasing face masks is also beneficial for the revenue of these brands.
 In 2018, consumers spent about $517 billion online working with U.S. merchants.
 A good portion of those billions has dried up as the coronavirus continues to change the financial wellbeing of Americans, causing consumers to be much more conscious about how they spend their money.
 Selling practical, yet fashionable, face masks are the perfect opportunity for clothing companies to tap into the demands of the public and keep their businesses afloat at the same time.